All Episodes

 It's embarrassing and it needs to stop.

-We need to seek the truth and not automatically come to the conclusion, jump to the conclusion.
+We need to seek the truth and not automatically come to the conclusion, jump to the conclusion, oh, was a police officer shooting a black man, so the black man had to be innocent.

 No.

-Vivi, let me let me tell you where this anger comes from.
+Vivian, let me tell you where this anger comes from.

 Again, I do appreciate your opinion.

-I I put this in in the internet.
+I put this in the internet.

 And it goes on and on and on.

-It's a dude, not shot.
+It's a dude not shot.

-Um, while uh white man arrested alive after pointing a shotgun at passing guards and shooting a handgun at a deputy.
+White man arrested alive after pointing a shotgun at passing guards and shooting a handgun at a deputy.

-This you know how long this list is?
+You know how long this list is?

-That's where the anger comes from, and that's why they try to make it to a racial thing, which I still disagree with, but it's clear if we break the rules, we die.
+And that's why they try to make it to a racial thing, which I still disagree with.

-Actually, Nicholas, I hate to let I hate to let facts get in the way of your your emotional argument here, but statistically, many more whites get shot by cops and killed by cops every year.
+Actually, Nicholas, I hate to let facts get in the way of your emotional argument here.

 You just don't hear about it.

-I'm waiting to see somebody point out here is we haven't called out the mainstream media, and Sean, not you, but the mainstream media for playing on the emotions of the black community.
+What I'm waiting to see somebody point out here is we haven't called out the mainstream media, and Sean, not you, but the mainstream media for playing on the emotions of the black community.

-Yes, I'm taking it there, who sits on his hands and watches communities unfold one after the other, where we're literally ripping each other apart over race.
+Who sits on his hands and watches communities unfold one after the other.

 Okay?